zohaibjawaid/resume-analyser/README.md

 ## Description
 A semantic analysis and classification of resumes based on roles and experience needs of an organization.
 We will be applying NLP techniques to read different formats, and Machine Learning Algorithms to classify the concerned resumes accordingly.

-For bulk upload, it distributes resumes in `result/resumes/` folders as per class.
+For single file scan or bulk upload, it distributes resumes' in `result/resumes/` folders as per class.

 ## Prerequisites